lorin/ansible-quickref/facts.rst

 Facts
 =====

-Example facts generated from a Vagrant instance.
+Example facts generated from a Vagrant machine.

 Facts that start with ``facter_`` will only be collected if the facter_ program is present.
 Facts that start with